krixik-ai/krixik-docs/docs/system/file_system/delete_method.md

     }

-Both files' records are properly showing up.
+The file's records are properly showing up.

-Now use the `delete` method and one of the files' `file_id`s to delete that file:
+Now use the `delete` method and the file's `file_id` to delete that file:

 ```python